 Upon the immediate approach of an emergency vehicle giving audible signal by siren or while having at least one (1) lighted lamp exhibiting red light visible under normal atmospheric conditions from a distance of five hundred (500) feet to the front of such vehicle or a flashing blue light authorized by Section 307.175, RSMo., the driver of every other vehicle shall yield the right-of-way.
 He/she shall immediately drive to a position parallel to, and as far as possible to the right of, the traveled portion of the street and thereupon stop and remain in such position until the emergency vehicle has passed unless otherwise directed by a Police or Traffic Officer.

-Upon approaching a stationary emergency vehicle displaying a lighted red light or red and blue lights, the driver of every motor vehicle shall:
+Upon approaching a stationary vehicle displaying lighted red or red and blue lights, or a stationary vehicle displaying lighted amber or amber and white lights, the driver of every motor vehicle shall:

-Proceed with caution and yield the right-of-way if possible, with due regard to safety and traffic conditions, by making a lane change into a lane not adjacent to that of the stationary vehicle, if on a roadway having a least four (4) lanes with not less than two (2) lanes proceeding in the same direction of the approaching vehicle; or
+Proceed with caution and yield the right-of-way, if possible, with due regard to safety and traffic conditions, by making a lane change into a lane not adjacent to that of the stationary vehicle, if on a roadway having at least four (4) lanes with not less than two (2) lanes proceeding in the same direction as the approaching vehicle; or

 Proceed with due caution and reduce the speed of the vehicle, maintaining a safe speed for road conditions, if changing lanes would be unsafe or impossible.